Okanjo/okanjo-docs/static/docs/ads/ProductAPI.md

 :   Vendor given key-value metadata properties.
 Accepts strings, [dates](https://en.wikipedia.org/wiki/ISO_8601), numbers, and booleans.

-## Retrieve products
+## List products

-Products are retrieved by using optional query parameters to filter by specific criteria.
+Products are retrieved by using optional query parameters to filter with specific criteria.
 Each parameter will narrow the scope of products returned.
 By default, if no parameters are given, all products will be returned.

+If no products are found that meet the given filter criteria, then the response will just be an empty array.
+The total number of products that match the filter query will be returned in the response as `numFound`.

 #### Route